omen23/ffmpeg-ffnvcodec-explanation/README.md

 # ffmpeg-ffnvcodec-explanation
-how to get ffmpeg to export the needed symbols on (K)ubuntu cosmic 18.10 so OBS and MPV can use NVENC and NVDEC on Fermi, Maxwell, Kepler, Pascal, Volta and Turing architectures https://developer.nvidia.com/video-encode-decode-gpu-support-matrix
+how to get ffmpeg to export the needed symbols on (K)ubuntu cosmic 18.10 so OBS and MPV can use NVENC and NVDEC on Fermi, Maxwell, Kepler, Pascal, Volta and Turing architectures and get the most out of your video card https://developer.nvidia.com/video-encode-decode-gpu-support-matrix

 **0. Get Nvidia's proprietary driver:**